Pacific Northwest University of Health Sciences College of Osteopathic Medicine - PNWU-COM

 The major criteria for rating applicants are academic excellence, commitment to osteopathic primary care, commitment to practice medicine in an underserved area, and personal characteristics.
 Academic excellence is measured by assessing results of the MCAT and academic performance.
 The degree of difficulty of the program that the applicant studied is also considered.
 No interview is involved in this assessment.

-After the initial assessment, selected applicants are invited to visit the campus for a formal personal interview.
+After the initial assessment, selected applicants are invited to interview.
 After the interview, the Admissions Committee reviews the applicant files and make recommendations to the dean.
 Applicants are notified as soon as final admission decisions are made.

 An acceptance fee is required from successful applicants.
 Acceptance is conditional until all required documentation is received and completed to PNWU’s satisfaction.
 Transcripts must be on file prior to matriculation.